 Students with disability desiring to return to live on campus, who were approved for housing or meal accommodations shall notify Housing & Residential Education of their intent to return by the priority deadline in so that the appropriate space may be held.

-If the student is requesting a new accommodation, the request should be made to the Center for Disability and Access by the priority deadline.
+If the student is requesting a new accommodation, the request should be made to the Center for Disability and Access prior to the priority deadline to ensure the Center for Disability and Access can meet with you and set up the accommodation.

 March 15 Annual priority deadline for housing related accommodation requests